boluoyu/ComputerVision-examples/README.md

 Repository for Deeplearning4J computer vision neural net examples.

-- Animals Classification
+- Animals Classification (Java & Scala examples)
-- Cifar10
+- Cifar10 (Standard & Spark examples)
-- Labeled Faces in the Wild (LFW)
+- Labeled Faces in the Wild | LFW (Standard & Spark examples)
 - MNIST
-- Microsoft's Celebrity Faces
+- Microsoft's Celebrity Faces (Standard & Spark examples)

 Make sure your setup your pom to point to the latest code on [Github](http://deeplearning4j.org/snapshot).
 These examples are in development and collaboration is welcome.